SAD Neural Networks: Divergent Gradient Flows and Asymptotic Optimality via o-minimal Structures: Experimental Details

 We train our neural networks to approxomate the polynomial target function $p\colon [a,b]^{d_0} \to \R$ where $[a,b]^{d_0}=[-1,1]^{d_0}$.
 The target functions differ based on the input dimension $d_0$: \begin{enumerate} \item for $d_0=1$,

 \item for $d_0=2$,

 and \item for $d_0=4$,

 \end{enumerate} In the one-dimensional case, the neural network architecture consists of three hidden layers with widths $( d_1,d_2,d_3) = (10,20,10)$.
 For the higher-dimensional settings we increase the dimensions to $( d_1,d_2,d_3) = (20,40,20)$.\footnote{The reader might notice that the architecture in the four dimensional input case does not satisfy the crude bounds of \ref{item-hidden-neurons} from \autoref{thmC}.
 However, as pointed out in \autoref{rem-sharp}, these are only worst case bounds.
-In specific examples like these, one can approximate the given polynomials with significantly smaller architectures.} At each training step, a batch of $100$ samples is drawn from a training dataset consisting of $10000$ randomly sampled points.
-We use a learning rate of $0.01$ for the SGD optimizer and $0.005$ for Adam.
+In specific examples like these, one can approximate the given polynomials with significantly smaller architectures.} For gradient descent, we use the full training dataset of 10,000 randomly sampled points at each step.
+For Adam, batches of 100 samples are drawn from the same dataset.
+We use a learning rate of 0.001 for gradient descent and 0.005 for Adam.
 Note that the plotted loss corresponds to the training loss.
 Our theoretical results, indeed, show that the norm of the neural network parameters diverges while the training loss converges to zero.
 To reduce noise, we plot the exponential moving average of the training loss with smoothing factor $\alpha=0.95$, averaged over $20$ independent random initializations.
 We also construct a test set as a uniform grid over the domain.
 The test loss exhibits a similar qualitative behavior.
 We include the plots of the test losses in the GitHub repository \githublink.